 For most of our portfolios, we do not use leverage because they seem already risky enough.
 Investors are free to apply additional leverage as they see fit and if their account type allows doing so.
 When using leverage, it is crucial to consider borrowing costs and the potential of losing more than your original investment.

 Tactical asset allocation primarily aims at managing risks, even though this might result in a drag on performance.
 If a strategy's risk management works particularly well, it is often possible to compensate for the performance hit induced through managing by applying a moderate amount of leverage.
 One way to achieve superior risk management is through the additional diversification of meta-portfolios.
 In this context, it might make sense to include aggressively leveraged components while keeping the meta-portfolio's aggregate leverage within moderate limits.

 We are not opposed to using leverage, but strongly suggest not to take this lightly.
 It is important that investors understand the implications of leverage and do their thorough due-diligence beforehand.

 What does it Take?

 Most importantly, investing with TuringTrader.com takes patience.
 Returns neither come overnight nor as a guaranteed steady income stream.
 Further, investing takes much discipline.
-You need to stick to the rebalancing routine.
-Also, you need the courage to stay the course in rough times and not second-guess the strategies.
+It works best if you stick to the rebalancing routine.
+Also, it helps if you have the courage to stay the course in rough times and not second-guess the strategies.
 With historical backtesting, we have validated the portfolios and their behavior in turbulent times.
 We recommend having some faith in these results and resist the temptation to divest.
 And finally, it is an absolute requirement for you to know your risk limits.
-Do not overplay your hand, by risking too much: either by choosing a strategy that is too risky for you or by investing more in a strategy than you can afford.
+Do not overplay your hand by risking too much: either by choosing a strategy that is too risky for you or by investing more than you can afford.